 - Recurrent VTE.

 - Recurrent miscarriage.

 - Neonatal thrombosis (eg, neonatal purpura fulminans - rare).

-- Warfarin-induced skin necrosis (rare) - see the separate article on Protein C Deficiency.
+- Warfarin-induced skin necrosis (rare) - see separate Protein C Deficiency article.

 Assessment and screening

 - Take a careful personal and family history, including VTE events and whether there were any provoking factors for the VTE event, such as immobility, surgery, oestrogens, etc.